 Karen L. Cohen

-Call me at 845-597-8386 or email me.
+Call or text me at 845-597-8386 or email me.

 Artwork was always encouraged in my family with outside classes and home projects with my mother and sister.
 We worked in a variety of media from painting to tile work.
 However, my love for fine metal and enamels started as a teen at summer camp where we had a silver jewelry activity that I pursued each summer.